YoavLax/Effective-AI-KIT/README.md

 ### Using Prompt Files
 Prompts can be accessed directly in GitHub Copilot Chat using the `/` command:
 1. Open GitHub Copilot Chat
-2. Type `/` to see available prompts
+2. Type `/` to see all available prompts
-3. Select from the available prompts:
+3. Select from 9 available prompts including:
    - `/create-readme` - Generate comprehensive README documentation
    - `/dotnet-design-pattern-review` - Analyze and review .NET design patterns
+   - `/az-cost-optimize` - Optimize Azure costs
+   - `/breakdown-feature-implementation` - Break down features into tasks
+   - And 5 more specialized prompts

 ### Using Chat Instructions
-Chat instructions are **automatically referenced** by GitHub Copilot Chat and enhance your AI interactions with persistent context and specialized behaviors:
+Chat instructions are **automatically referenced** by GitHub Copilot Chat and enhance your AI interactions with persistent context and specialized behaviors across 14 different domains including programming languages, infrastructure, DevOps, and architecture.
-- **Memory Bank**: Automatically maintains context across chat sessions
-- **Performance Optimization**: Automatically applies performance-focused guidance

-No additional configuration needed - these instructions work in the background to improve your AI assistance experience.
+No additional configuration needed - these instructions work in the background to improve your AI assistance experience based on your current context.

 ## Requirements